EmmanuelPauchard/react-lynx/readme.md

 - A Menu, which is a menu bar (bootstrap navbar) with game controls, status
 - An image grid, to display images for the game

-The game also defines a javascript module to fetch images from Flickr.
-To use it, you need to provide an API key in node's environement under the name *LYNX_FLICKR_API_KEY*.
-By default, when no key is provided, some images are pre-loaded in the repo to test the game.
+The game also defines a javascript module to fetch random images from Flickr.
+To use it, you need to provide an API key in the form at the bottom of the application.

+By default, when no key is provided, a default selection of image is available to test the game.

 The design is responsive and uses bootstrap breakpoints to modify the menu appearance in small screens.